ITurres/blog_app/README.md

  cd blog_app
 ```

-Before to run the program, verify that you have Ruby on Rails installed on your OS running the following command:
+Before running the program, verify that you have Ruby on Rails installed on your OS by running the following command:

 ```bash
  rails --version
 ```

-It should show you the version of ruby on rails ​​installed.
-If this does not happen and only an error message is displayed, then you should either verify your installation or install Ruby on Rails from scratch.
+It should show you the version of Ruby On Rails ​​installed.
+If this does not happen and only an error message is displayed, you should verify your installation or install Ruby on Rails from scratch.

 [Download and Install Ruby on Rails](https://guides.rubyonrails.org/getting_started.html)